 Because it is free, you can imagine that it's not used exclusively by tourists.
 As you can hop on and off it as many times as you want, I imagine many native Melburnians take advantage of it, too.

 This service is no longer free.
-There is now a $5 fee for an all-day ticket and, during that day, you can still use it as much as you want.
-Tickets can be obtained in the Melbourne Visitor Centre at Federation Square, or from ticket machines situated at each stop.
+For a brief period there was a $5 fee for an all-day ticket and, during that day, you could still use it as much as you want.
+Now I have been informed, via feedback, that the only option is a two-day ticket, costing $10.
+At this rate, it'll soon be cheaper to get a myki card and use the trams.
+Anyway, tickets can be obtained in the Melbourne Visitor Centre at Federation Square, or from ticket machines situated at each stop.
 These machines only accept coins or credit cards.

 These distinctive red vehicles run every half hour, from 9:30am to 4:30pm.
 The entire route takes around 90 minutes and there are thirteen stops in total.